apache/arrow-experiments/http/get_simple/README.md

 - Each new client example must be tested to ensure that it works with each existing server example.
 - Each new server example must be tested to ensure that it works with each existing client example.
 - To the greatest extent possible, each new server example should be functionally equivalent to each existing server example (generating equivalent data with the same schema, size, shape, and distribution of values; sending the same HTTP headers; and so on).
 - Each new client example must print timing and size information before exiting.
-At a minimum this must include the number of seconds elapsed (rounded to the second decimal place) and the number of record batches received.
+If possible this must include the number of seconds elapsed (rounded to the second decimal place) and the number of record batches received.